puppetlabs/iac/README.md

 # the public Infrastructure Automation Content Team page

-This repo hosts the source foe the [Infrastructure Automation Content Team's page](https://puppetlabs.github.io/iac/).
+This repo hosts the source for the [Infrastructure Automation Content Team's page](https://puppetlabs.github.io/iac/).

 ## Writing a blog post